imls-measuring-up/ramp-analyses-scripts/RAMP_IR_base_info_column_definitions.md

 > Data type: integer

+> Description: The SITE operator can be used with Google search engines to elicit a very rough count of the number items that Google has indexed from a given website or repository.
+It should not be used to assume anything more than an approximate count.
+The search command is "site:repository.institution.domain."
+Null values are represented by a decimal point.

-> Description:
+> Example: site.scholarworks.montana.edu

-> Data source: These data were collected manually from IR and institutional websites.
+> Data source: These data were collected manually from Google search engines.